zellij-org/zellij-org.github.io/content/news/remote-sessions-windows-cli.md

 {{<figure src="/img/new-session-manager-ui-demo.png" width="900px;" alt="A screenshot of the new session manager UI">}}
 The session manager UI has been simplified.
 It now provides a single screen that allows users to create new sessions, attach to existing ones or resurrect exited ones.
 Fuzzy-finding between all of them in the same namespace.

+To start the session manager: `Ctrl o` + `w`

+To start a new session with the session manager as a welcome screen: `zellij -l welcome`

+For more information about the session manager, see: https://zellij.dev/tutorials/session-management/

 ## New Rust APIs
 It is Zellij development policy to create new UI interfaces as built-in plugins.
 This means that the new APIs created for all the above interfaces are now also available for third-party plugins (gated behind relevant permissions).
 These capabilities include: